lbryio/lbry.com/posts/faq/referrals.md

 ### How many credits do I get?

 The current referral reward as well as the number of people you have referred can be seen on the [Get](/get) page.

-The referral award may change without warning.
+The referral award may change without warning or notice.
+You will always receive the number of credits being awarded at the time your referree joined the list.

 ### How do I see how many credits I've earned?